pysal/momepy/docs/api.rst

    consolidate_intersections
    roundabout_simplification

-Additionally, there are methods for data assesment.
+Additionally, there are methods for data assessment.

 .. autosummary::
    :toctree: api/